top of page

 About

-Jan Bartoš is one of the most distinct pianistic voices that have emerged from the Czech Republic in recent years.
-The press has described him as “one of the finest European pianists” and “an emotional and sophisticated interpreter.”
-He has appeared in solo recitals and in concerts with major orchestras and his recordings from Mozart and Beethoven to Janáček to neglected composers of the last century have earned him consistently high critical praise.
+Jan Bartoš is one of the most distinct pianistic voices that have emerged from the Czech music scene in recent years.
+The BBC Music Magazine has described his playing as “gorgeous beyond words” and “quintessentially refined.”
+He has appeared in solo recitals and in concerts with major orchestras and his recordings from Mozart, Beethoven and Janáček to neglected composers of the last century have earned him consistently high critical praise.

-In 2019, Bartoš released a recording of solo piano works of Leoš Janáček for Supraphon.
-Gramophone selected the album as Editor's Choice, noting that it “easily stands alongside reference Janáček offerings,” and NPR Music included the recording among the 10 Best Classical Albums of the Year, saying that “Apart from the late Rudolf Firkušný, Janáček's pupil, no pianist has interpreted his music with enough subtlety – until now.
-Czech pianist Jan Bartoš, in his own singular voice, has found his way into the composer's head.”
+In 2019, Bartoš released a recording of solo piano works by Leoš Janáček.
+Gramophone selected the album as Editor’s Choice, noting that it “easily stands alongside reference Janáček offerings,” and NPR Music included the recording among the 10 Best Classical Albums of the Year, saying that “Apart from the late Rudolf Firkušný, Janáček’s pupil, no pianist has interpreted his music with enough subtlety – until now.”
 Bartoš’s other notable CDs include a double album of Beethoven’s solo piano works and Mozart Concertos with the Czech Philharmonic and Jiří Bělohlávek.
-The Beethoven album received a 5-star review from the BBC Music Magazine: “Everything in this recording is outstanding.
-The Arietta of Op.
-111 is here gorgeous beyond words.”
+The Beethoven album received a 5-star review from the BBC Music Magazine: “Everything in this recording is outstanding.”

 Jan Bartoš studied at the Manhattan School of Music in New York and holds a doctorate from the Academy of Performing Arts in Prague, where he was the last student of the legendary pianist Ivan Moravec.
 Following his studies in the Czech Republic with Martin Ballý and Miroslav Langer, he continued under the guidance of Alfred Brendel, Leon Fleisher, James Tocco, and Zenon Fishbein.
 He is the recipient of several awards, among them the 1st prize at Zaslavsky-Koch Competition (New York), the Peter S. Reed Foundation Award (New York), the Mieczyslaw Munz Competition (New York), the Rucorva Trust Award (the Netherlands) and the Schimmel Prize (Germany).